 China and North Korea.
 Nuclear cruise include Israel, Pakistan and North Korea.

 - SSNs, SSGNs and SSKs as platforms for "carrier killing" anti-ship missiles

-- SSBNs as second nuclear strike platforms and for some countries (like the UK) the only national nuclear weapon platform
+- SSBNs as second nuclear strike platforms and for some countries (like the UK) the only national

 - Ability of SSNs, SSGNs to launch conventional warhead land attack cruise missiles used by the

 USN and UKRN since the 1990s and by Russia since 2015.
 Land attack cruise missiles are